1888 English cricket season

-1888 was the 102nd season of cricket in England since the foundation of Marylebone Cricket Club (MCC).
+The 1888 English cricket season was the 25th since the legalisation of overarm bowling.
 There was a complete contrast to the previous sunlit summer with its record-breaking run-getting: this time the summer was exceptionally cool and wet, resulting in the dominance of bowlers with many records for wicket-taking set.

 Australia toured England to compete for the Ashes.
-It was the 12th test series between the two sides.
+It was the 12th test series between the two teams.